Home » Breakfast & Brunch Recipes » Coconut Pecan Granola

 Second Step: Add in the sugar-free sweetener and stir it well until it melts.

 Third Step: Pour the granola on a piece of parchment paper and let it cool.
-Then you can devour it on your yogurt bowl or as a quick snack anytime you need one.
+Then you can enjoy it any way you like.

 • Chocolate – While the granola is laid out on a piece of parchment paper, drizzle melted sugar-free chocolate on it.
 Any kind of chocolate works as long as it’s sugar-free.
 Or sugar free chocolate chips can be added after it cools.